-- 1. The referred student(s) and referrer shall have the opportunity to review the report prepared by the Associate Chair, before it is presented to a Preliminary Review Panel. - 2.
+- The referred student(s) and referrer shall have the opportunity to review the report prepared by the Associate Chair, before it is presented to a Preliminary Review Panel. - 2.
 If, after review of the materials presented in the report, the referred student(s) accepts that there is substantive evidence to support the charge and warrant a full hearing of the case by the Review Panel, the student may request a Preliminary Review Panel Waiver.
-This request must be submitted to the Chair within five (5) University business days of the student(s) receiving the Associate Chair's report. - 3.
+This request must be submitted to the Chair within five (5) University business days of the student(s) receiving the Associate Chair's report.
+If during the evidence gathering the referred student(s) admit responsibility for the charge and this is documented in the report prepared by the Associate Chair, a Preliminary Review Panel Waiver will be granted automatically, and the case will proceed to the Review Panel. - 3.
 A request for a Preliminary Review Panel Waiver must be received before a Preliminary Review Panel is scheduled. - 4.
-A request for a Preliminary Review Panel Waiver does not, in any way, imply responsibility on the part of the student(s). - 5.
+A Preliminary Review Panel Waiver does not, in any way, imply responsibility on the part of the student(s). - 5.
 In cases involving multiple referred students, if all referred students do not request a Preliminary Review Panel Waiver, the case will proceed to a Preliminary Review Panel. - 6.
 Cases for which a Preliminary Review Panel waiver is granted shall proceed directly to a Review Panel for a hearing.

-- 1. The Preliminary Review Panel shall consist of trained graduate student and faculty panelists.
-Graduate student members of the Preliminary Review Panel shall have full voting privileges, whereas the faculty members shall serve in an advisory capacity to the student members and shall not have voting privileges. - The Associate Chair(s) (or designees) shall chair Preliminary Review Panel meetings and shall not have voting privileges. - 3.
-The Graduate Honor System Advisor shall be a non-voting member and shall serve in an advisory capacity to the Associate Chair and the Preliminary Review Panel.
+The Preliminary Review Panel shall consist of trained graduate student and faculty panelists.
+Graduate student members of the Preliminary Review Panel shall have full voting privileges, whereas the faculty members shall serve in an

+- advisory capacity to the student members and shall not have voting privileges. - 2.
+The Associate Chair(s) (or designees) shall chair Preliminary Review Panel meetings and shall not have voting privileges. - The Graduate Honor System Advisor shall be a nonvoting member and shall serve in an advisory capacity to the Associate Chair and the Preliminary Review Panel.